arm61/pylj/docs/source/monte-carlo.md

 ## The loop

 A step is: propose, decide, and apply if accepted. `apply` makes the proposed positions the configuration and adds the energy change to the running total.
 A rejected proposal is dropped and the configuration is unchanged.
-Written by hand, with the simulation's own random number generator so the run is reproducible. `sample()` records the energy the viewer plots; consecutive configurations differ by one particle, so sampling every tenth step loses little, and the viewer redraws every two hundred:
+The loop below is written by hand, and draws from the simulation's own random number generator so the run is reproducible. `sample()` records the energy the viewer plots; consecutive configurations differ by one particle, so sampling every tenth step loses little, and the viewer redraws every two hundred:

 ```{code-cell} python
 simulation = MCSimulation.initialise(16, 300, 20, seed=0, **model)